 SI units and dimensions measurement recommended by the International Union of Pure and Applied Chemistry (IUPAC).
 In the International unit (SI) system study the seven base physical units and dimensions for measurements, conversion, and analysis.
-Therefore, we use the base SI unit and dimension data for measurement and conversion of force (newton or dyne), energy (joule or erg), work, heat, etc. But the SI unit of luminous intensity or candela not needed in chemistry study but it included only for the shake of completeness.
-In physical chemistry, we commonly deal with the CGS and SI units and dimensions data of pressure, volume, mass, temperature, electric current, etc.
+Therefore, we use the base SI unit and dimension data for measurement and conversion of force (newton or dyne), energy (joule or erg), work, heat, etc. But the SI unit of luminous intensity or candela not needed in chemistry learning but it included only for the shake of completeness.

 Every physical property has two components, namely, the numerical value and base units.
 Physical property = numerical value × unit.
 Thus the quantity 5 Joule means numerical value = 5, and unit = 5 Joule.